-There may be limited circumstances where it is in the interest of the project to perform a portion of the work outside the United States.
-To seek a foreign work waiver, the applicant must submit a written waiver request to EERE.

-Appendix B lists the necessary information that must be included in a request for a foreign work waiver.
+To seek a foreign work waiver, the applicant must submit a written waiver request to DOE.
+Appendix D lists the information that must be included in a request for a foreign work waiver.

-The applicant must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA and is in the economic interests of the United States.
-EERE may require additional information before considering a waiver request.
 Save the waiver request(s) in a single PDF file.
-The applicant does not have the right to appeal EERE's decision concerning a waiver request.
+The applicant does not have the right to appeal DOE's decision concerning a waiver request.